Reverse p-hacking

 Definition: Exploiting researcher degrees of freedom during statistical analysis in order to increase the likelihood of accepting the null hypothesis (for instance, p > .05).

-Drafted and Reviewed by: Robert M. Ross, Mahmoud Elsherif, Alexander Hart, Sam Parsons, Timo Roettger
+Reviewed by: Mahmoud Elsherif, Alexander Hart, Sam Parsons, Timo Roettger